siscia/ComputerEthicsPresentation/PITCHME.md

 Good BUT must be done in the correct way.

+#VSLIDE

+A bill giving the UK intelligence agencies and police **the most sweeping surveillance powers in the western world** has passed into law with barely a whimper, **meeting only token resistance** over the past 12 months from inside parliament and **barely any** from outside.

+#VSLIDE

-Decision must be taken by educated people.
+Decision must be taken by **educated** people.

 #HSLIDE